gillyware/gatekeeper/docs/usage/roles.md

 $roles = Gatekeeper::getAllRoles();
 ```

-<a name="model-role-assignments"></a>
+<a name="model-role-relationships"></a>
-## Model Role Assignments
+## Model Role Relationships

-The following methods allow you to assign, revoke, and inspect roles for models.
+The following methods allow you to assign, unassign, deny, undeny, and inspect roles for models.

 > [!NOTE]
 > Models passed to Gatekeeper must use the `\Gillyware\Gatekeeper\Traits\HasRoles` trait to enable the methods described below.